nikbearbrown/ai-1/chapters/04-generating-your-tiktoc.md

 > **Prompt to run in Claude or ChatGPT:**
 >
 > "Read the Wikipedia article on Donella Meadows.
-Summarize her concept
-> of 'leverage points' in systems.
-Identify which of her twelve
-> leverage points the TIKTOC.md session operates at — and explain why
-> this matches the book's claim about the session being the 'highest-
+Summarize her concept of 'leverage points' in systems.
+Identify which of her twelve leverage points the TIKTOC.md session operates at — and explain why this matches the book's claim about the session being the 'highest-leverage step.'"
-> leverage step.'"

-Meadows was an environmental scientist and systems theorist whose 1972 *Limits to Growth* and posthumous 2008 *Thinking in Systems* established the vocabulary for analyzing *where* in a system intervention matters most.
+Meadows was an environmental scientist and systems theorist whose 1972 *Limits to Growth* and posthumous 2008 *Thinking in Systems* established the vocabulary for analyzing where in a system an intervention matters most.
 Her twelve leverage points run from least powerful (changing parameters) to most powerful (transcending paradigms).
-Her argument — *the structure of a system determines its behavior* — is the deep intellectual ancestor of this chapter's argument that the TIKTOC.md, as the book's structural specification, determines downstream chapter outputs.
-The Wikipedia article is substantive; the prompt asks you to read it once and write a 300-word memo. [^meadows]
+Her argument — *the structure of a system determines its behavior* — is the deep intellectual ancestor of this chapter's claim that the TIKTOC.md, as the book's structural specification, determines what the downstream chapters become.
+The Wikipedia article is substantive; the prompt asks you to read it once and write a 300-word memo.[^meadows]

 [^meadows]: Meadows, D. H. (2008). *Thinking in Systems: A Primer*.
 Chelsea Green.
-Posthumous; edited by Diana Wright.
 The original 1999 essay *Leverage Points: Places to Intervene in a System* is also widely available online.

----

-## Bridge — Chapter 5

-The TIKTOC.md exists.
-It sits in a markdown file on your disk, or in your Claude Project, or in both.
-Every chapter is documented. `/g2` returned clean — or every WARNING was resolved or logged as BLOCKED with explicit rationale. `/p2` is current.

-The highest-leverage step in the AI+1 pipeline is now complete.
-Two hours, give or take.
-The rest of the pipeline is execution.
-You will be the editor of what comes back from Cowork — not the writer of the first draft.

-But Cowork needs somewhere to write.
-It needs a directory structure, a metadata file, a build script, and the TIKTOC.md sitting where it can read it.
-None of that exists yet on your disk.

-Chapter 5 creates the directory.
-The command is one line.
-The output is forty files.
-It takes thirty seconds.

-Then the pipeline runs.